DarrahK/Neural-Network/README.md

 [Source](https://commons.wikimedia.org/wiki/File:Colored_neural_network.svg) - Colored neural network

 We will use the notation [3, 4, 2] to express this Network.
-Where the 3 is the inputs nodes, 4 is the hidden layer, and 2 is the output nodes.
+Where the 3 is the inputs nodes, 4 is the number of nodes in the single hidden layer, and 2 is the output nodes.

 ### Initiations A Network Class
 Parameters: